What Are the Different Types of Investment Accounts and Which One Should I Choose?

 - Brokerage account (which can also be called a Taxable or Individual account)

-The two most common types of Non-Qualified Accounts are your checking and savings accounts.
+The two most common investment accounts types of Non-Qualified Accounts are your checking and savings accounts.

 You can open these accounts at a bank or a credit union.
 These are usually cash only thus very liquid and very easy to access.